Travelling with Tribal Tracks is a wonderful experience. They take care of everything and you don't have to worry about anything!

 It is a very early start today to leave for the airport for the 30 minute flight from Kathmandu to Pokhara.

 On the flight, if the weather is clear, we should enjoy spectacular aerial views of the Annapurna range and the Kathmandu valley.
-Pokhara is in central Nepal, standing on the edge of the enormous Phewa Lake and is well known as a gateway to the Annapurna range.
+Pokhara is in central Nepal, standing on the edge of the enormous Phewa Lake, and is well known as a gateway to the Annapurna range.

 Ghandruk is the second largest Gurung settlement in Nepal.
 It's surrounded by neatly terraced fields and provides fantastic views of Annapurna South and Machhapuchhare.
-We find our first cosy teahouse for the night.
+We find our first teahouse for the night.

 Accommodation and Meals